Kuvelet/Pricing_ChassisParts/README.md

 ## Results & Impact

 The implementation of our dynamic, regression-informed pricing strategy produced measurable improvements across multiple dimensions of the business.
-By combining competitor cost predictions with structured pricing rules and minimum margin enforcement, we transformed our pricing process from reactive and manual to scalable, data-driven, and strategic.
+By combining competitor cost predictions with structured pricing rules and minimum margin enforcement, I transformed our pricing process from reactive and manual to scalable, data-driven, and strategic.

 #### Increased SKU-Level Competitiveness

 After applying the algorithm across 20,000+ SKUs:
-- **86% of SKUs** were priced within **5% below** their predicted competitor wholesale cost — hitting our sweet spot for competitiveness.
+- **86% of SKUs** Ire priced within **5% below** their predicted competitor wholesale cost — hitting our sIet spot for competitiveness.
 - **14% of SKUs** had their prices raised to avoid unnecessary margin loss, while still remaining competitively positioned.

 | Metric | Before | After | Δ Change |